A brief primer on Dr Disrespect and the mystery behind his Twitch ban

 When he was banned from Twitch last week, Dr Disrespect was still one of the site's most popular streamers.
 Naturally, people want to know what convinced Twitch to give one of its biggest stars the boot, especially after everything it's let slide so far.

 Without saying specifically what Beahm did to get the ban, Twitch implied that he has violated its Terms of Service or Community Guidelines in some way.
-Beahm himself hasn't commented on the ban except to tweet cryptically—and a few days after the news initially broke—that he hasn't been provided with a "specific reason" for the suspension and to express gratitude for his fans' support "during this difficult time."
+Beahm himself hasn't commented on the ban except to tweet cryptically—and a few days after the news initially broke—that he hasn't been provided with a "specific reason" for the suspension.
+He also expressed gratitude for his fans' support "during this difficult time."

 One possibility is that Beahm's past behavior, including a recent foray into COVID-19 and 5G conspiracy theory territory, has caught up to him.
 Twitch recently committed itself to updating and more aggressively enforcing its rules: A couple of days prior to Beahm's suspension, it imposed bans against popular streamers including BlessRNG, iamsp00n, WarwitchTV, and Wolv21, and today it levied a temporary suspension against the official Twitch channel of US president Donald Trump for violating its rules against hateful conduct.